-Preheat oven to 350 degrees F. Grease 10-inch angel food tube pan or a 9x13 baking dish.
+- Preheat oven to 350 degrees F. Grease 10-inch angel food tube pan or a 9x13 baking dish.

 - Bake in the preheated oven for 60 minutes if using Angel Food Pan (might be done sooner in 9x13 baking dish), or until a toothpick inserted into the center of the cake comes out clean.
 Cool in pan for 10 minutes, then lift bottom out of pan (remove sides) to allow cake to finish cooling.
 Once completely cool, you can loosen the cake from the center and bottom with a knife and then use a couple spatulas to lift the cake off of the cake pan bottom and transfer to a platter.